Koh Yao Yai, Thailand Beach Resort

 The art of doing as little as possible

 We honestly did not see much of Ko Yao Yai Island except for the Thiwson Beach Resort.
 Boat trips were offered.
 A scooter trip around the island was tempting, as was snorkeling.
-Instead, we completely slowed down, giving ourselves time to contemplate what we have achieved and time to think about our return to Canada.
+Instead, we completely slowed down, giving ourselves time to contemplate what we had achieved and time to think about our return to Canada.
 We felt slightly guilty for not exploring more but at the same time not enough to do anything about it.
 Our rustic little resort was pristine and we beat FOMO, (fear of missing out).
-We got up early in the morning to see the sunset, listened to music and read books.
+We got up early in the mornings to see the sunrise, listened to music and read books.

 The daily routine at a beach resort

-For the last couple of days we had co inhabitants at our cabin.
+For the last couple of days, we had co-inhabitants at our cabin.
 The mother first brought two, then one more and finally a fourth kitten.
 As cat owners ourselves this was a fun surprise and we were watching their every move the last 48 hours.